 If you realise that you have not been keeping company registers, or you discover that they are inaccurate or not up to date, you must rectify this oversight as soon as possible.
 Likewise, if your original company registers have been lost or destroyed, you should seek to reconstitute them immediately.
 Depending on your company’s history of ownership and control, this may be a relatively straightforward procedure.

 How and where to keep your company registers

 Most directors choose to keep statutory company registers in a simple loose-leaf binder or single bound book.
 Alternatively, you can keep your registers in digital format.
 Provided the registers are legible, accurate, and up to date, the format in which they are maintained is entirely up to you.

 Quality Company Formations offer a set of company registers in a hardback loose leaf folder.
-If you are one of our existing customers, simply log in to your online account, go to the SHOP, and purchase the Hardback Loose Leaf Company Register at a cost of £19.99, including postage and packing.
+If you are one of our existing customers, simply log in to your Online Customer Portal, go to the SHOP, and purchase the Hardback Loose Leaf Company Register at a cost of £19.99, including postage and packing.

-If you are not currently one of our existing customers, you can easily Create an Account and then purchase the item.
+If you are not currently one of our existing customers, you can easily create an free account with us and then purchase the item.

 The Companies Act 2006 prescribes that all statutory company registers must be stored at a company’s registered office or SAIL address, or on the public register at Companies House.